 Kalaeloa Unit of the Pearl Harbor National Wildlife Refuge

-Mālama Learning Center was selected as one of 82 organizations in the world to receive a grant from the Disney Conservation Fund for a partnership project based at the U.S. Fish & Wildlife Service’s refuge at Kalaeloa.
+In 2015, Mālama Learning Center was selected as one of 82 organizations in the world to receive a grant from the Disney Conservation Fund for a partnership project based at the U.S. Fish & Wildlife Service’s refuge at Kalaeloa.
 We have been taking students for many years to the unique coastal and anchialine ecosystems there, home to rare species of ʻōpae ʻula (red shrimp).
-Now thanks to this grant, we can do even more by supporting community- and cultural-based conservation and research efforts that have grown at the refuge.
+Thanks to this grant, we did even more by supporting community- and cultural-based conservation and research efforts that have grown at the refuge.

 On November 7, 2015 we joined a group of community volunteers in planting more than 50 native plants grown at the Kapolei High School native plant nursery around the newly built ahu, creating a place where students and other visitors can center themselves before entering the refuge.
 Even Safari Minnie helped by planting a maʻo (Hawaiian cotton) plant!
 We had a great time learning and helping restore the endangered ‘akoko plants and the ultra-unique anchialine pools in Kalaeloa!